HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Select_Content_Item_for_Preview.png)

-3. See the preview generated in a new tab:
+3. See the preview generated in a new tab.

     The following is a sample preview for **Project Content - Living Home Furnishings**: